 Indications: Chuan Xiong has the following clinical indications:

-- Blood and qi stagnation resulting in irregular menstruation, dysmenorrhoea, amenorrhoea and post-partum abdominal pain.
+- Blood and Qi stagnation resulting in menstrual problems including irregular menstruation, dysmenorrhoea, amenorrhoea and post-partum abdominal pain.

 - Pain, numbness and sorness of the hypochondrium and limbs.